jeremycg/jeremycg.github.io/jeremy-gray.md

 ![](/assets/Jeremy.jpg)

-Postdoctoral Fellow, University of Toronto
+Senior Data Scientist, at Precima Inc.
 <jeremycgray@gmail.com>

-I am broadly interested in the genetics of speciation and diversification, as well as experimental evolution, as well as biostatistics and bioinformatics.

-I am also interested in data science, reproducible research tools, data analytics and R.

-I am currently working in Asher Cutter’s lab as a Post Doc on the genetics of speciation in Caenorhabditis.
+Currently I am working as a senior data Scientist, working on constructing tools for the members of our team.
+Primarily I am interested in creating and optimizing statistical modeling software and APIs, as well as migrating existing code into the amazon ecosystem.

+I am experienced in designing and instructing courses and lessons in statistics, programming and statistical programming.

+Major technologies: Python (pandas, numpy, scipy, sklearn), SQL (RedShift, Netezza), Bash, AWS/EC2, git, R.

+Currently learning Spark, Scala, TensorFlow.

+In my previous work, I trained as a ecological geneticist, and I retain interest in statistical analysis of ecological data, bioinformatics and experimental design/analysis.

 [CV](/assets/cv.pdf)